 Snowfall yesterday was about eight inches, so while Doug shoveled the path to the sauna and started a fire, I prepped tea materials.
 Today’s temae, obon gyou, a tray ceremony meaning iku, to go.
 The tokanoma scroll was an image of a single pheasant and white camellia.
 The number of birds on the prints I have been using for ceremony has by chance matched the number of guests…and today, no exception.
 One guest (Doug), one golden pheasant.
 A small hand-made vase purchased at a shop in Evanston held a few ends of white pine.
 (The flower struggle is real.)
 The tea sweet, a molases yokan from Japan.
 The tea, beautiful, delicious Nara matcha.

 The pleasure of doing tea for one person, especially when that person is my best friend, is so rich.
 The whole time I am filled with awe, happiness, and of course gratitude.
 Today, tea was a celebration of all that Doug makes possible for me.
+How long have we known each other?
 Next week will be 42 years since our first date.

 With love and gratitude,